 That second one, I loathe.
 I want it to be clear what is or isn’t something I could potentially profit from while also making clear why I would choose to participate in affiliate marketing.

 Blogging takes a lot of time.
 No, really—a LOT of time.
-I do it primarily because I enjoy having a space to share projects and collaborate with others, but it’s also a way I can share (and, yes, promote) my studio’s various business endeavors (I’m the face working behind the computer of this, this, and this).
+I do it primarily because I enjoy having a space to share projects and collaborate with others, but it’s also a way I can share (and, yes, promote) my studio’s various business endeavors.
+(I’m the face working behind the computer of this, this, and this—and one of the faces behind the camera for this).
 Because artists do what they can to not proverbially and otherwise “starve,” affiliate marketing is one more way to try to squeeze a few dimes into my family’s income stream.
 Mostly, I blog about projects, thoughts, business advice, and things that might be helpful to readers who happen upon my blog—like free printables.
 In addition to all that, I sometimes share things I’ve bought, want to buy, and so on.
 (You can read my policies page for an overview of ad policies.)

 fashionABLE — This company is amazing.
 I admire their business model so very, very much.
 What’s more is that their products are gorgeous.
 When gorgeous meets doing good in the world, it’s a beautiful thing.